 Cuttings | Select branch, prepare to cut, use rooting hormone, plant, and provide high humidity. | Root development within a few weeks. | Clones the parent tree, faster results. |

-Seeds | Stratify seeds, sow in a well-draining mix, and water provide light and warmth. | Germination varies, often several weeks to months. | A longer process allows for genetic diversity. |
+Seeds | Stratify seeds, sow in a well-draining mix, and water; provide light and warmth. | Germination varies, often several weeks to months. | A longer process allows for genetic diversity. |

 Where to Find Juniper Bonsai for Sale